503A compounding pharmacy

 Two different categories.
 Different rules.

-503B: outsourcing facilities.
+503B means outsourcing facilities.
 FDA-registered.
-May prepare bulk medication for office use.
-Different oversight, different scope.
-Some 503B facilities pursue cGMP standards.
+May prepare medication in bulk for office use.
+Different oversight, different scope, different use case.

 Both have a place.
-They serve different needs.
-RonanRx is 503A — prescription-driven, not bulk supply.
+RonanRx is 503A: prescription-driven pharmacy work for a named patient, not bulk supply.

 Compounded drugs are not FDA-approved.
 They are prepared for identified patients based on lawful prescribing and patient-specific need.
-They are not generic equivalents of approved drugs and should not be evaluated using branded-drug trial data.
-Availability varies by state and prescribed medication.
+They are not generic equivalents of approved drugs and should not be evaluated using branded-drug trial data alone.
+Availability varies by state, prescribed medication, ingredient status, and pharmacist review.

 More context